Martha's Vineyard Airport: History

 The airfield was built in 1942 as Naval Auxiliary Air Facility Martha's Vineyard (NAAF Martha's Vineyard) to support the training of naval aviators before their deployment to aircraft carriers in the Pacific Theater.
 Thousands of men received six weeks of intensive training there.
 The installation was renamed "Naval Auxiliary Air Station Martha's Vineyard" in 1945, placed in caretaker status in 1946, and ultimately transferred to Dukes County in 1959.

 The new terminal building, constructed in 2001, replaced an older wooden structure that was the original base operations building.
 Historical photos and memorabilia are mounted on the main hall's western wall near the restaurant entrance, and tell the story of the Navy squadrons posted there during the war.

 Major construction was made in the airport during the 21st century.
 One major project was to shift 200 ft of runway 6 - 24 and renovate taxiways to allow jets such as ERJ-190 and CRJ-200 to operate at the airport.
-The airport also renovated their commercial ramp, adding one spot for JetBlue ERJ-190, and Delta Airline ERJ-145 and CRJ-200.
+The airport also renovated their commercial ramp, adding one spot for JetBlue ERJ-190, and Delta Air Lines ERJ-145 and CRJ-200.
 They also renovated taxiways; they added a tent on the terminal as they do not have a terminal building prepared for their demand.

 Over the years, American Airlines stopped using their Bombardier CRJ series to Martha's Vineyard because of demand, and started using their Embraer E175 operated by Republic Airways as American Eagle.
 The airport renovated its ramp again in 2018, adding five spots jets to Airbus A220.
 In 2020 Delta Air Lines switched using their Bombardier CRJ series to Embraer E175 operated by Republic Airways as Delta Connection.

 In 2017 a new firefighter department building was built next to the terminal building, replacing the old naval building.

 The airport also renovated and reconstructed its main runway 6 - 24 in 2018–2019; the project cost around $10 million, including adding NO TAXI islands around the ramp.
 The runway was done and reopened in May 2019 with a Cape Air flight from Boston Logan to be the first aircraft to touch the new runway.
 In 2020 the airport repaved some areas on the ramp and added more markings.

 During the COVID-19 pandemic, the airport saw a dramatic decline in passengers, with only 15,000 people passing through their doors.
-American and Delta Airlines resumed service in late June with their schedules operating by half of 2019.
+American and Delta Air Lines resumed service in late June with their schedules operating by half of 2019.
 JetBlue resumed service back in July, but only with a concise schedule.
 This was the most challenging year for the airport, but demand increased in late 2020 and early 2021.